ruaridhcostello/web322-main/notes/week01.md

 <td><img src="/web322/media/uploads/2016/08/dev-tools-3.jpg" /></td>

-<td>**Elements Panel:** Shows a view of the current page’s Document Object Model (DOM) tree as HTML.
+<td><strong>Elements Panel:</strong> Shows a view of the current page’s Document Object Model (DOM) tree as HTML.
 Selecting a given node (element) will highlight it in the page and show it’s applied CSS in the “Styles” panel.
 Developers can also modify this element and corresponding CSS (“Styles” panel) live and see the results directly in the browser.
 Important Note: The HTML shown in this panel isn’t necessarily the source code of the page, as it will show elements and attributes that have been dynamically added after the page is loaded.
 Changes to the HTML/CSS/JavaScript in this mode will not save to the source file.</td>

 </tr>